Carokyp/Forest-Pals/README.md

 ### Strategy

+Forest Pals is designed for young children, parents and educators seeking an engaging and educational memory game that teaches animal recognition while developing cognitive skills.
+The game provides a safe, accessible, and fun learning environment, allowing children to play at home or on the go.
+Forest Pals creates an entertaining way for children to learn about forest animals while improving their memory and concentration abilities.

 #### Business goals of the website are:

+- Create an engaging educational game that helps young children learn about forest animals
+- Provide a fun, accessible memory game that works on all devices
+- Help children develop and improve their memory and concentration skills through gameplay
+- Build a foundation for future feature expansion and competitive gameplay options

 #### The customer goals of this website are:

+- Find an educational game that helps children learn animal names in a fun way
+- Access a simple, easy-to-understand game suitable for young children
+- Play a memory game that provides immediate feedback and encouragement
+- Track progress through a highscore system

 #### User stories

+- As a **parent**, I want to find a safe, educational game for my child, so that they can learn about forest animals in a fun and engaging way.

+- As a **parent**, I want the game to have simple, clear instructions, so that my child can play independently without needing to read complex text.

+- As a **parent**, I want the game to work on any device (phone, tablet, computer), so that my child can play wherever and whenever it's convenient.

+- As a **player**, I want to see colorful pictures of cute animals, so that I feel excited and engaged while playing the game.

+- As a **player**, I want to see my name in the game, so that it feels special and personal to me.

+- As a **player**, I want easy navigation and clear "How to Play" instructions, so that I can understand the game quickly without frustration.

+- As a **player**, I want to see a highscore leaderboard with my fastest times, so that I can challenge myself to improve and compete with family members.

+- As a **player**, I want my highscores to be saved, so that I can see my progress and try to beat my previous best times.

+- As a **mobile user**, I want the game to be responsive and touch-friendly, so that I can play comfortably on my phone or tablet.

 ### Scope